 The Group recognizes 12-month expected credit loss as loss allowance when there is no significant increase in the credit risk since initial recognition.
-When there is a significant increase in credit risk since initial recognition, expected credit losses for the remaining life of the financial assets are recognized as loss allowance.
+When there is a significant increase in credit risk since initial recognized as loss allowance.
 Whether credit risk is significantly increased or not is determined based on the changes in default risk.
 To determine if there is a change in default risk, following factors are considered.
 However, the Group always measures loss allowance for trade receivables at an amount equal to lifetime expected credit losses.

-External credit rating of the financial asset

-- Downgrade of internal credit rating - Operating results, such as decrease in sales, decrease in working capital, asset deterioration and increase in leverage.
+- External credit rating of the financial asset - · Downgrade of internal credit rating - Operating results, such as decrease in sales, decrease in working capital, asset deterioration and increase in leverage.

-g.
-Share Capital
+(g) Share Capital